interstitialRedirectModalTitle

 Palmyra Atoll: A Global Haven

-Sihek chicks are being taken to Palmyra Atoll because it is one of the most healthy land and ocean ecosystems on the planet, thanks to decades of protection and restoration work by TNC and partners.
+Sihek chicks are being introduced to Palmyra Atoll because it is one of the most healthy land and ocean ecosystems on the planet, thanks to decades of protection and restoration work by TNC and partners.
 Located 1,000 miles south of Hawai‘i, the atoll is the only fully protected habitat for birds in the equatorial Pacific and comprises a spectacular marine wilderness.
-TNC purchased Palmyra Atoll in 2000 to preserve it, and turned over the majority of the property to the US Fish and Wildlife Service.
+TNC purchased Palmyra Atoll in 2000 to preserve it and turned over the majority of the property to the US Fish and Wildlife Service.
 As part of our Island Resilience Strategy, TNC maintains a globally significant preserve and research station at Palmyra.

 An aerial view of Palmyra Atoll